 Mike and his team (with a combined 50+ years of branding & design experience) help people who have achieved a level of success in their business but are struggling to go to that next level.

 Their business image is often amateur, ugly, confusing or non-existent, but that's only half of the problem.
 Many feel confused, frustrated or on the verge of burn out, they want a mentor and guidance to speed up the results they've been after for quite some time.

-The Complete Brand Makeover Experience not only transforms brands, to get them looking influential, powerful, sexy and appealing to their audience, it combines proven offer strategy and solutions on how to leverage the brand into more money, influence, power and respect in their niche.
+Our proven offer strategies and solutions will help show you how to leverage your brand into more money, influence, power and respect in their niche.

 From running a successful mortgage business with 10 offices, six partners, and 250+ employees, to losing it all in the great recession of 2008.
 Mike went on to create 50+ brands between 2008-2015 is what he calls his “self-discovery” phase and deeply understands the ups and downs entrepreneurs go through.

 Mike currently works with and provides business image and brand strategy makeovers for personal brands that know they are close to a major breakthrough but can’t seem to figure out the final few pieces to the puzzle that will actually catapult their business to the next level.
 He only works with driven, hard-working, high-quality, high-integrity entrepreneurs who are committed to making a difference in the world.
 He is a regular guest on podcasts, radio shows, television and regularly trains to audiences online.
 Mike regularly attends high-level masterminds and is committed to getting insider information from what is working best in the online industry.